Economic Damages Calculation

 Eric Knowles has been providing expert economic witness testimony for well over ten years.
 He carries on the successful tradition of his father, David Knowles, PhD., who started the business in 1979.

-Expert Economic Consulting
+Expert in Calculating Economic Damages

 An expert economic witness can help paint an accurate picture of the financial state of the plaintiff before and after the incident.
 They will also help project past and future income and earning potential.